ZeANi-SHILIX/BabiBot/README.md

-# Babi Bot: your ultimate companion on WhatsApp
+# Babi Bot: Your Ultimate Companion On WhatsApp

 Babi Bot is a WhatsApp bot designed for effective group management and an improved user experience.
 It offers a wide range of services to users, while providing tailored solutions for students at the Lev Academic Center.
 Whether you want to optimize your WhatsApp groups, or gain effertless access for the Lev Academic Center's student resources, Babi Bot stands as your ultimate companion.